11ty/11ty-website/src/docs/plugins/syntaxhighlight.md

 ---
 # Syntax Highlighting Plugin

-A pack of Eleventy plugins for syntax highlighting.
+A pack of Eleventy plugins for PrismJS syntax highlighting.
 No browser/client JavaScript here, these highlight transformations are all done at build-time.
 Supports individual line highlighting.

 * This is the documentation for `eleventy-plugin-syntaxhighlight` `v3.2` and newer.
 * [GitHub](https://github.com/11ty/eleventy-plugin-syntaxhighlight).